alexkohler/nargs/README.md

 ## Usage

-Similar to other Go static anaylsis tools (such as golint, go vet) , nakedret can be invoked with one or more filenames, directories, or packages named by its import path. nargs also supports the `...` wildcard.
+Similar to other Go static anaylsis tools (such as golint, go vet), nargs can be invoked with one or more filenames, directories, or packages named by its import path. nargs also supports the `...` wildcard.

     nargs [flags] files/directories/packages